minhyukjoo/minhyukjoo.github.io/README.md

 # Matt Minhyuk Joo

-- A personal website showcasing various different aspects of my interests
+- A personal website showcasing who I am as a person and what my passions are

   [mattjoo.com](https://www.mattjoo.com)